Skip to main content

 Formation Process

-Celestite (strontium sulfate, SrSO4) forms primarily in sedimentary environments, particularly within limestone and dolomite formations.
-It crystallizes from strontium-bearing solutions that percolate through sedimentary rock, precipitating in cavities, fractures, and geodes.
-The finest specimens form large, well-developed tabular to prismatic crystals with a characteristic pale blue color caused by trace amounts of irradiated fluorine or natural color centers in the crystal structure.
-Celestite geodes — spherical cavities lined with crystal terminations — form when mineral-rich fluids fill rounded voids in limestone over geological time.
-The slow, undisturbed crystallization process allows the formation of the large, delicate crystals that make Celestite specimens so prized.
+Celestite (strontium sulfate, SrSO4) forms mostly in sedimentary environments, especially limestone and dolomite.
+Strontium-bearing solutions percolate through the rock and precipitate in cavities, fractures, and geodes.
+The pale blue color comes from trace amounts of irradiated fluorine or natural color centers in the crystal structure.
+Celestite geodes form when mineral-rich fluids slowly fill rounded voids in limestone over geological time.
+The slow crystallization is what produces those large, delicate tabular crystals.

 Varieties